|Based on board policy number and Florida Statutes:

 The purpose of this procedure is to outline the steps to be followed to address student concerns or complaints that a policy or procedure of the College has been incorrectly or unfairly applied in their particular case, or to bring a complaint or grievance against an employee’s behavior.
 The following steps have been established to address complaints not already covered by the following procedures:

-If the issue has not been resolved within 10 College working days of the request for the initial conference, either because the student and employee have been unable to resolve the issue informally, or the employee is unavailable, the student may file a Written Statement of Student Concern or Complaint and submit it to the Dean of Students or Director of Student Success Services at the campus where the incident occurred for referral to the immediate supervisor of the person against whom a complaint is made.
+If the issue has not been resolved within 10 College working days of the request for the initial conference, either because the student and employee have been unable to resolve the issue informally, or the employee is unavailable, the student may submit a Written Statement of Student Concern or Complaint to the immediate supervisor of the person against whom a complaint is made.
+The ombudsman can help identify the appropriate supervisor to contact.
 To accommodate the distance learning student, the Written Statement of Student Concern or Complaint may be submitted electronically.
-The campus Dean of Students or Director of Student Success Services is responsible for keeping a record of all written student complaints submitted at their site and will be copied on all correspondences regarding the concern or complaint.

-If either party wishes further appeal beyond the employee’s immediate supervisor, the aggrieved party may request a hearing with the appropriate next-level supervisor within 5 College working days of the decision of the immediate supervisor.
-At such time, the Written Statement of Concern or Complaint shall be updated with an account of previous actions taken and sent to the appropriate Dean of Students or Director of Student Success Services for referral to the next-level supervisor.
+If either party wants further appeal beyond the employee’s immediate supervisor, the aggrieved party may request a hearing with the appropriate next-level supervisor within 5 College working days of the decision of the immediate supervisor.
+At such time, the Written Statement of Concern or Complaint shall be updated with an account of previous actions taken and sent to the next-level supervisor.
 Upon receipt of the Written Statement of Concern or Complaint, the next level supervisor will work with the involved parties in an attempt to resolve the conflict within 5 College working days of receipt of the written statement.
 The next level Supervisor will send a written decision to both parties within 5 College working days of having received the Written Statement.